AdyGCode/SaaS-FED-Notes/session-11/S10-Laravel-v12-BootCamp-Part-10.md

 ### Verify Working

-Make sure that the pages are now displaying as expected...
+Make sure that the pages are now displaying as expected…

 Well, all except the roles and permissions pages.

 ## Role & Permission (R&P) Management Pages

+We need to create the CRUD pages for the Roles and Permissions.

+### Create View Folders

 Start by creating folders for the roles and permissions admin pages: